wirshingh/Run-sharkmer-on-Hydra-loop/README.md

  4. The reads files should also end with "_R1_PE_trimmed.fastq" and "_R2_PE_trimmed.fastq" after the unique sample name for the forward and reverse reads (R1 and R2).
- The job file below can also be modified to match your reads file names if desired.
+ OR, the job file below can also be modified to match your reads file names after the sample IDs if desired.

 ## Step 3
 ### Run the sharkmer job file on Hydra